The Home Page

 Of course, any of these rules or requirements, including the so-called "literacy test itself, could be ignored or altered at any time by whim of the Registrar.
 So most whites were not subject to this onerous process, and on occasion a Registrar might allow one or two Blacks to register as a way of feigning compliance with some Federal court order diverting the attention of reporters.

 In addition to completing the application and swearing the oaths, you had to pass the actual "Literacy Test" itself.
 Because the Freedom Movement was running "Citizenship Schools" to help people learn how to fill out the forms and pass the test, Alabama changed the test 4 times in less than two years (1964-1965).
-At the time of the Selma Voting Rights campaign there were actually 100 different tests in use across the state.
+At the time of the Selma Voting Rights campaign there were many different tests in use across the state.
 In theory, each applicant was supposed to be given one at random from a big loose-leaf binder.
 In real life, some individual tests were easier than others and the registrar made sure that Black applicants got the hardest ones.

 A typical Alabama "test" consisted of three-parts: